As you tentatively take your first steps towards renting out a property, you need to know what your landlord responsibilities are.

 But, whether you’re renting out private or commercial property, you’re still responsible for maintaining the building.

 Should an issue with the building crop up like loose tiles or a bust boiler, you need to resolve it as soon as you can.
+Having landlord home emergency cover can help give you peace of mind in these situations.

 If it’s anything like dealing with electrics or plumbing, it’s best to leave it to the professionals to fix.
 Ultimately you have a responsibility to ensure your tenants are living in a safe home.